Saraṇaṅkara: Biography

 He was born in Vipula.
 His parents were king Sumaṅgala and Queen Yasavadi.
 When he became an adult, he succeeded and reigned over the country for 7,000 years.

 While reigning peacefully, he saw the Four sights created by the Deva.
 When his son was born, he decided to leave the castle and became an ascetic.
 He practiced asceticism for a month.
 He gained enlightenment under the Bodhi tree, Dolichandrone spathacea.

-The incarnation of Gotama Buddha, had a chance to see him.
-He became a disciple of him and asked for his wish.
-However, the Buddha did not give him the omen.
-After death, the incarnation became a Deva at the desire realm.

 Having liberated many beings, Saraṇaṅkara Buddha attained Parinirvana at the age of 90,000 years.